janwaldmann/pyplnoise/README.md

 **Py**thon **p**ower **l**aw **noise** generates arbitrarily long streams of power law noise using NumPy and SciPy.

-The noise is generated using shaping filters and the methodology closely follows [Stephane Plaszczynski, Fluct.
+The noise is generated with shaping filters and the methodology closely follows [Stephane Plaszczynski, Fluct.
 Noise Lett.
 7: R&ndash;R13, 2007](https://doi.org/10.1142/S0219477507003635).
 You can also find the article on [arXiv:astro-ph/0510081](https://arxiv.org/abs/astro-ph/0510081).